Operators coming from ring schemes: Model theory of -operators

-Using \cite[Corollary 3.9]{BHKK} and \cite[Lemma 2.6]{BHKK}, we get that for any finite $\ka$-algebra $B$ as in Example \ref{firstex}(1), the theory $B$-DCF exists if and only if $\fr_B(\ker(\pi_B))=0$ or $B$ is separable (or \'{e}tale) over $\ka$.
-It is easy to check that the condition ``$\fr_B(\ker(\pi_B))=0$'' is stable under base extension, and it is well-known that the same holds for the separability condition (see e.g. \cite[Section 6.2]{Water}). \end{proof} \begin{theorem} Assume that $\mathcal{B}$ satisfies the equivalent conditions from Lemma \ref{compeq}.
+Using \cite[Corollary 3.9]{BHKK} and \cite[Lemma 2.6]{BHKK}, we get that for any finite $\ka$-algebra $B$ as in Example \ref{firstex}(1), the theory $B_{\otimes}$-CF exists if and only if $\fr_B(\ker(\pi_B))=0$ or $B$ is separable (or \'{e}tale) over $\ka$.
+It is easy to check that the condition ``$\fr_B(\ker(\pi_B))=0$'' is stable under base extension, and it is well-known that the same holds for the separability condition (see e.g. \cite[Section 6.2]{Water}). \end{proof} \begin{theorem} Assume there is a perfect field $K$ extending $\ka$ such that the theory of $\mathcal{B}(K)_{\otimes}$-fields has a model companion.
 Then, the theory of $\mathcal{B}$-fields is companionable. \end{theorem} \begin{proof} Let us denote $B:=\mathcal{B}(\ka^{\alg})$.
 By our assumption, the theory of $B$-fields is companionable.
 As in the proof of Lemma \ref{compeq}, we consider two cases.

 \\ \textbf{Case 1} $\fr_B(\ker(\pi_B))=0$ \\ Since it is enough to check the condition ``$\fr_{\mathcal{B}}\left(\ker(\pi)\right)=0$'' on rational points over an algebraically closed field, we get that Assumption \ref{ass2} holds.
 Therefore, we obtain the result by Theorem \ref{mainthm}.